Baltimore Historic Sites

 Mount Auburn Cemetery

-DESCRIPTION: Baltimore’s oldest Black Cemetery contains a Who’s Who of people who escaped slavery, doctors, lawyers, businesspersons.
+DESCRIPTION: Baltimore’s oldest Black Cemetery contains a Who’s Who of people who escaped slavery, doctors, lawyers, and businesspersons.
 It was established and operated by free persons of color.

 ADDRESS: 2630 Waterview Avenue, Baltimore, MD MAP